 - Limited driving experience

-- High-performance vehicles or racing activity
+- A high-performance vehicle or racing activity on your record

-- Poor credit or gaps in coverage
+- Poor credit or a gap in coverage

 - Multiple claims in recent years